octimot/StoryToolkitAI/README.md

 your characters are talking about "genders", you should probably use "about genders".
 Simply typing "genders" in the search box, will probably also include people names since the alghorithm will think that names are related to genders.

+Keep in mind that we're using a very basic algorithm for now, so the results might not be perfect, but it can **already give you some really good results** if you prompt it right - remember it's a neural network behind the thing!
+Feel free to be as descriptive as you want in your search, and try to tweak the search terms until you get the results you're looking for.

 _Important Note: **The first time you use this feature**, it will take a bit longer to start the process because the tool needs to download the model file (around 500MB) to your local cache.
 But, after the model is saved on your machine, the search should work almost in real time._

+_About search speed: the search is pretty fast, but it will depend on the size of the transcript (or transcripts) you're searching.
+Using a lot of transcripts will make the search slower, so a smaller transform model is recommended (more on that later).
+On a Mac M1, using the all-MiniLM-L6-v2 model, searching through an hour of audio (cca.
+700 phrases) takes around 2 seconds, while searching through 40+ hours of audio (cca.
+34k phrases) takes around 2 minutes._

 ### Direct Translations to English
 The tool also supports direct translation to English by clicking the "Translate Timeline to English" button.
 However,